PFAS: Per- and Polyfluoroalkyl Substances

 More information about PFAS in non-drinking water, maps, and other actions in California addressing PFAS can be found at the State Water Board’s PFAS web portal.

-PFAS Regulations in California Drinking Water
+PFAS Regulations for California Drinking Water

 Notification and Response Levels